MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-containers-ad-auth-adutil-tutorial.md

 The following are required before configuring AD authentication:

 - Have an AD Domain Controller (Windows) in your network.
-- Install the adutil-preview tool on a Linux host machine, which is joined to a domain.
-Follow the [Install adutil-preview](#install-adutil-preview) section below based on the Linux distribution that you're running to install the adutil-preview tool.
+- Install the adutil tool on a Linux host machine, which is joined to a domain.
+Follow the [Install adutil](#install-adutil) section below based on the Linux distribution that you're running to install the adutil tool.

 ## Container deployment and preparation